Dialog Award for Female Undergraduates

 Not eligible?
 Have a look at our Scholarship Scheme instead.

 - The application window is from the beginning to the end of June

 - Successful candidates will be shortlisted, interviewed and sent a provisional offer during July/August

 - Confirm acceptance on degree course at UKESF partner university in August

 - Bursaries will be paid in January

 Email [email protected] to ask to be notified when applications for 2022/23 have been opened (expected June 2022).

-Please note that recipients of the Dialog Award for Female Undergraduates are not eligible for UKESF Scholarships or Internships during their first year of study, but may apply for a Scholarship for the second year onwards as long as they meet all of the eligibility criteria.
+Please note that recipients of the Dialog Award for Female Undergraduates are not eligible for UKESF Scholarships during their first year of study, but may apply for a Scholarship for the second year onwards as long as they meet all of the eligibility criteria.
 Dialog Semiconductor is one of the company sponsors for the UKESF Scholarship Scheme.

 Past Recipients of the Award

 2021, Lubabah, Durham University, and Emma, University of Cambridge